mustard57/MarkLogicEC2ClusterSetup/README.md

 __PYTHON\_EXE__ = python-2.6.amd64.msi
 __PYTHON\_INSTALL\_DIR__ = c:\python26

-We also specify the python install location for windows, and it's install location.
+We also specify the python install location for windows, and its install location.